Understanding Periodized Rehab & Load Management for Better Recovery

 Key Principles of Periodized Rehab & Load Management

 Effective periodized rehabilitation follows several core principles that guide the recovery process.
+Before designing a rehabilitation program, it's essential to understand two key concepts:

 Load Tolerance vs. Capacity